...

 The visitation court order includes details such as:

 1. Schedule: The order specifies the dates, times, and duration of the non-custodial parent’s visitation periods.
-This could encompass regular visitation, holidays, weekends, school breaks, and special occasions.
+Additionally, this could encompass regular visitation, holidays, weekends, school breaks, and special occasions.

 2. Pick-Up and Drop-Off Locations: The order may indicate where the child will be picked up and dropped off for visitation.
 This could be the custodial parent’s home, a neutral location, or another agreed-upon place.